Eliminating Reflections in Waveguide Bends Using a Metagrating-Inspired Semianalytical Methodology: Conclusion

 The semianalytical methodology was verified using full-wave simulations, demonstrating that, indeed, the desired mitigation of reflection loss can be efficiently achieved with either impressed current sources or (more realistic) passive polarizable elements (realized as capacitively-loaded wires or cylindrical metallic posts), the location of which is accurately found via the model.
 The model was further harnessed for providing physical insight regarding the nature of the solution branches associated with potential scatterer location, yielding guidelines for identifying favourable embedding spots for practical design with finite conductor losses.

 Finally, we have proposed a semianalytical method to estimate the detailed scatterer geometry (cylindrical post radius) required to eliminate reflection loss in symmetric bend configuration, shown to be applicable for a broad range of bend angles and WG widths.
 In these cases, similarly to previously reported MGs, a complete design of the configuration, including the scatterer location and its dimensions, can be obtained using the semianalytical model, avoiding extensive full-wave optimizations.
+We stress that, in contrast to previous reports, our method is of general nature, accommodating a wide range of bend angles, scatterer geometries, and input/output asymmetry; in this regard, it yields a simple solution in the form of a single, purely-reactive, small vertical inclusion, guaranteed \emph{rigorously}, and requires no deformation of the junction layout whatsoever.
+The proposed design also exhibits wideband characteristics and shows robustness to fabrication inaccuracies.
 In addition to introducing an appealing semianalytical tool for devising a simple and effective solution to the WG bend problem, these results, verified using commercial general-purpose solvers, highlight the efficacy and usefulness of the MG synthesis approach, allowing tackling diverse electromagnetic problems beyond beam manipulation in free-space.

 \appendices \crefalias{section}{appendix}